-We thank the Telecom Regulatory Authority of India (TRAI) for initiating consultation by way of issuing the Consultation Paper on Empanelment of Auditors for Digital Addressable Systems (DAS) ("Consultation Paper").
-However, we feel that the present exercise by TRAI ought to have been conducted before framing clauses 10 (in so far as it relates to audit) and 15 of TRAI's notification regarding Telecommunication (Broadcasting and Cable) Services Interconnection (Addressable Systems) Regulations, 2017 dated March 03, 2017 ("Interconnection Regulations, 2017") (presently sub-judice before the Madras High Court and Delhi High Court) to ensure transparency, non-discrimination, consumer protection and create an enabling environment for orderly growth of the sector.
-As the matter is sub-judice and there is a stay on operation of TRAI's notification paper till such time matters are finally decided by the Hon'ble Courts on jurisdictional issues as well as other merits.
+The Telecom Regulatory Authority of India (TRAI) had notified the Telecommunication (Broadcasting and Cable) Services Interconnection (Addressable Systems) Regulations, 2017 dated March 03, 2017 ("Interconnection Regulations, 2017") (presently sub-judice before the Madras High Court and Delhi High Court) to ensure transparency, non-discrimination, consumer protection and create an enabling environment for orderly growth of the sector.

-The Interconnection Regulations, 2017, which forms basis for this consultation places the right of audit in the hands of distributors thereby significantly diluting the right of the broadcasters to conduct audit.
-There are no safeguards in the Interconnection Regulations, 2017 that assure the broadcasters to ascertain the correct reporting and audit of subscriber base, systems and records, thereby hampering their revenue generation.
-This is against the principles of natural justice viz Nemo judex in causa sua, a Latin phrase that means "no-one should be a judge in his own cause".
+The Interconnection Regulations, 2017 which forms basis for this consultation places the right of audit in the hands of distributors thereby significantly diluting the right of the broadcasters to conduct audit.
+There are no safeguards in the Interconnection Regulations, 2017 that assure the broadcasters to ascertain the correct subscriber base and thereby hampering their revenue generation.
+This is against the principles of natural justice viz Nemo judex in causa sua, a Latin phrase that means "no-one should be a judge in his own cause."
 The audit related provisions in the Interconnection Regulations, 2017 which are the subject matter for consultation are accordingly in contravention of the TRAI's vision for transparency and non-discrimination.